 Research has shown that certain foods can help reduce stress.
 This includes healthy, vitamin-rich foods like salmon, okra, and spinach, along with crowd favorites like dark chocolate, potatoes, and oranges.
 Taking time to cook and eat a favorite meal can also help you relax after a stressful day.

-Mindfulness is living with awareness and intention.
+Mindfulness means living with awareness and intention.
 Practicing mindfulness means you take time each day to rest, reflect, and reconnect, building a potent inner resource that lets you enjoy the good, be present in your life, and bounce back from stress.
 Others may prefer prayer or meditation, but the key is sharpening your mind and learning to live in the now.

 Reach out to friends and family